Finding houses before they hit the market has many benefits for both sellers and buyers.

 Here is a longer excerpt of the list of my article, and please feel free to feel inspired:

-- Networking with hundreds of business cards and let everybody know that you solve problems for motivated sellers
+- Networking with hundreds of business cards and letting everybody know that you solve problems for motivated sellers

 - Leaving flyers at unemployment offices